Lightning-Universe/Training-Studio_app/docs/source/workflows/optimize_with_pytorch_lightning.rst

 You are in the right place and Lightning HPO is what you are looking for !

-Lightning HPO provides a :class:`~lightning_hpo.components.sweep.Sweep` abstraction to coordinate complex hyper-parameters which can be run locally or in the cloud with a simple CLI change.
+Lightning HPO provides a :class:`~lightning_training_studio.components.sweep.Sweep` abstraction to coordinate complex hyper-parameters which can be run locally or in the cloud with a simple CLI change.

 ----